JoaoVitordaSilvaCosta/JoaoVitordaSilvaCosta/README.md

 I’m interested in creating interactive websites and applications using technologies like JavaScript, HTML5, and CSS3

 - 🔭 I’m currently working on...
-- 🌱 I’m currently learning Full-Stack stack Development
+- 🌱 I’m currently learning Front-End Development
-- 👯 I’m looking to collaborate on Full-Stack projects
+- 👯 I’m looking to collaborate on Front-End projects

 <table>